Svetozar Marković (footballer): Viktoria Plzeň

+Slovan Bratislava

+On 14 January 2026, Marković signed a four-and-half-year contract with Slovak First Football League club Slovan Bratislava.

 International career

-Despite being born in raise in Bosnia and Herzegovina, Marković, as an ethnic Serb, started playing with Serbia national under-16 football team in 2015.
+Despite being born and raised in Bosnia and Herzegovina, Marković, as an ethnic Serb, started playing with Serbia national under-16 football team in 2015.
 He capped mostly matches with the team, scoring a goal in a match against Latvia on 15 May 2016.
 As a regular member of Serbian under-17 national team, Marković was called in squad for the 2017 UEFA European Under-17 Championship by coach Perica Ognjenović.
 In August 2017, Marković was called into the Serbia 19 squad, for the memorial "Stevan Vilotić - Ćele", but failed to make a debut during the tournament.
 In December 2017, Perica Ognjenović called Marković in Serbian under-18 national team for the tournament in Israel.
 He made his debut for the team in 1–0 defeat against home team on 11 December same year, and also played against Germany next day.
 As a coach of the Serbian under-21 level, Goran Đorović included Marković to the squad for competitive matches against Macedonia and Russia in September 2018.